oroinc/documentation/backend/system-configuration/index.rst

          */
         public function supports($name): bool
         {
-            // example how the field can be determined return $this->configBag->getFieldsRoot($name) !== false;
+            // example of how the field can be determined return $this->configBag->getFieldsRoot($name) !== false;
         }